 A socially conscious approach to design embodies the Northwest Ethos.
 SEA has chosen a process that contributes to improving the passenger and employee experience.
 The goal is the creation of inspiring public spaces that engage the emotions of all who pass through passengers, airline personnel, SEA employees, and the workers who staff businesses in the terminal.
-The distinct landscapes, people, and cultures of Washington inspired our SEA Vision, which creates architectural themes and materials to help represent Washington within our airport.
+The distinct landscapes, people, and cultures of the distinct landscapes and cultures of the distinct landscapes.Washington inspired our SEA Vision, which creates architectural themes and materials to help represent Washington within our airport.
 Design consultants that shape the future of SEA should express this Northwest Sense of Place though a variety of means-architecture, interior design, art, graphics, and other media.
-Spaces that evoke the unique "vibe" and the authenticity of the Pacific Northwest, set SEA airport apart from all other airports.
+Spaces that evoke the unique "vibe" and theauthenticity of the Pacific Northwest, set SEA airport apart from all other airports.